 Waste Management provides us with updated annual cost estimates through 2032.
 We review these cost estimates in the assessment of our accrual related to this issue.
-We use certain assumptions that differ from Waste Management's estimates to assess our expected liability.
 Our expected liability (based on the \$120 million threshold being met) is based on our best estimates available.